 When Should You Sell Silver Coins At Melt Value?

-If the silver coin is severely damaged, i.e., it is broken, has deep scratches, etc., it would be better to sell it at its melt value.
-Most collectors are looking for silver coins in mint condition, and if the coin is damaged, they may not want it.
+If a rare silver coin is severely damaged, i.e., has deep scratches, etc., it would be worth a lot less then if it was in better condition or uncirculated condition.
+Lots of rare coin collectors are looking for rare silver coins in fair or mint condition, and if the rare coin is damaged, many collectors would rather not own that damaged coin.

 You can do a bit of research by looking up the age and the type of coin(s) you have.
-Again the condition plays an important role in its value.
-Usually, uncirculated mint condition coins are worth double the value compared to worn or corroded coins.
-Often coins with unusual mistakes, aka minting errors, can be worth more.
+To help with your research we suggesting buying, The Official Red Book, A Guide Book of United States Coins, click on the link to purchase from our site, Whitman 2022 Red Book Pricing Guides – NPMEX.
+Again, the condition plays an important role in its value.
+Usually, uncirculated mint condition coins are worth significantly more in value compared to worn or corroded coins.
+Often coins with unusual mistakes, aka minting errors, can be worth more as well.